jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

 * `.addFileEntry(title)`
 * `.addDirectoryEntry(title)`
 * `.addAutoEntry(title, words)`
-    This also takes a `words` paramter, which must be a list, and is used to populate he drop-down.
+    This also takes a `words` parameter, which must be a list, and is used to populate he drop-down.

 Each of these will add the specified type of Entry, using the title provided.